 By Jim Flammang

-Exterior Except for front-end modifications in 2003, the current Eclipse’s overall appearance is similar to the 2000 – 2002 models.
-Composite taillights use three lamps that sit behind clear lenses.
-Finned 17-inch wheels go on GT and GTS models, the RS runs on 15-inchers, and the GS gets 16-inch aluminum wheels.
+Exterior Other than front-end modifications in 2003, the current Eclipse's overall appearance is similar to the 2000 - 2002 models.
+Composite taillights use three lamps behind clear lenses.
+Finned-spoke 17-inch wheels go on GT and GTS models, while the GS gets 16-inch aluminum wheels.

-All coupes ride a 100.8-inch wheelbase and measure 51.6 inches tall and 176.8 inches long overall.
-A rear spoiler is installed on all models except the RS, and the GT and GTS coupes get integrated fog lights and ground-effects body components.
+All coupes ride a 100.8-inch wheelbase, stand 51.6 inches tall and measure 176.8 inches long overall.
+A rear spoiler is installed on all models, and the GT and GTS coupes get integrated fog lamps.

-Interior Eclipse coupes seat four occupants, but backseat room is tight for adults.
+Interior The Eclipse coupe seats up to four occupants, but the backseat is tight for adults.
 Cargo space totals 16.9 cubic feet.

-All models have air conditioning, power windows and locks, and an engine immobilizer anti-theft system.
-The GS has cruise control, remote keyless entry, a leather-wrapped steering wheel, and split, folding rear seats.
-The GT adds a cargo area light and premium port fabric upholstery.
-The GTS features a leather-trimmed interior, steering-wheel audio controls and a 210-watt stereo with a six-CD changer.
-Leather upholstery is optional in the GT.
+All models have air conditioning, power windows and locks, cruise control, remote keyless entry, a leather-wrapped steering wheel and 50/50-split folding rear seatbacks.
+The GT adds steering-wheel audio controls, a 210-watt CD stereo and premium sport fabric upholstery.
+The GTS features leather front seating surfaces and a 210-watt stereo with a six-CD changer.

-Under the Hood The RS and GS models use a 2.4-liter four-cylinder engine that produces 147 horsepower when connected to a five-speed-manual transmission and 142 hp when teamed with the optional four-speed automatic.
+Under the Hood A 2.4-liter four-cylinder in the GS coupe produces 147 horsepower when connected to a five-speed-manual transmission and 142 hp when teamed with the optional four-speed automatic.
 The 3.0-liter V-6 in the GT coupe makes 200 hp and 205 pounds-feet of torque.
 The V-6 in the GTS coupe has variable induction, which boosts output to 210 hp.
-Mitsubishi’s Sportronic automatic transmission in GS, GT and GTS Eclipses has a separate gate to permit manual gear changes.
+The Eclipse's available four-speed automatic has a separate gate to permit manual gear changes.

 Safety Side-impact airbags and antilock brakes are included in the GTS coupe.
-These features are not offered on other coupe trims.
+These features are not offered on other coupe trim levels.

-Ride quality is great on smooth roads, and most bumps aren’t all that bothersome.
-Acceleration from a standstill and for passing is excellent, and the automatic transmission shifts smoothly when left to its own devices.
+Ride quality is great on smooth roads, and most bumps aren't that bothersome.
+Acceleration from a standstill and when passing is excellent, and the automatic transmission shifts smoothly when left to its own devices.
 The seats are highly supportive but lack side bolstering.
 The rear spoiler impairs rearward visibility.

-Related Model: Eclipse Spyder convertible A GTS edition also joined the previous GS and performance-oriented GT Spyder convertibles in 2003.
-Mitsubishi describes the GTS as “the most potent, performance-ready, fun-brokering Spyder to date.”
-Both the GT and GTS convertibles use a 210-hp V-6 engine, while the GS continues with four-cylinder power.
+Eclipse Spyder Convertible A GTS edition joined the GS and performance-oriented GT Spyder convertibles in 2003.
+Mitsubishi describes the GTS as "the most potent, performance-ready, fun-brokering Spyder to date."
+Both the GT and GTS convertibles use a 210-hp, 3.0-liter V-6, while the GS continues with four-cylinder power.

-Little has changed for 2004 other than two new colors for the soft-top and three new body colors.
-All models have air conditioning, a 210-watt CD stereo system, power windows and locks, cruise control, remote keyless entry, a leather-wrapped steering wheel and an engine immobilizer anti-theft system.
+Little has changed for 2005 other than three new body colors and the addition of a Remix option group (like the one offered for the Eclipse coupe) for the GS convertible.
+All convertibles have air conditioning, a 210-watt CD stereo, power windows and locks, cruise control, remote keyless entry and a leather-wrapped steering wheel.
 Back to top